 Response Time: Within 28 days

-For general repairs and maintenance requests.
-Any work classified as ‘Normal 28’ will either be attended to within one-month or placed on the planned maintenance program, depending on the nature and complexity of the work.
+General repairs and maintenance will either be attended to within one month or placed on the planned maintenance program, depending on the nature and complexity of the work.

 Identification of maintenance staff #

 You should always be comfortable that the person visiting your home is who they say they are.
 We use a range of different companies for repair works and do not issue them with identification.
 If you are unsure of the caller’s identity, remember the following:

 - it is unlikely that we have organised any work to your property that you were not aware of;

 - the tradesperson should carry a copy of a work order (on our letterhead) which will include your name and contact details;